Looking for vegan pasta recipes? You’ll be amazed at the amount of flavor you can achieve using only plant based ingredients.

 - Mince the garlic.
 Chop the cauliflower.

 - Make the pasta: Bring a large pot of salted water to a boil.
 Boil the pasta until it is al dente (start tasting a few minutes before the package recommends: you want it to be tender but still a little firm on the inside).
-Then drain the pasta and spinach and return to the pot.
+Then drain the pasta and return to the pot.

 - Meanwhile, start the sauce: Heat the olive oil in a large Dutch oven, pot, or saucepan (that has a cover) over medium heat.
 Add the cauliflower and cashews and saute for 4 minutes until lightly browned.
 Add the garlic and cook for 1 to 2 minutes until fragrant.
 Add the vegetable broth, onion powder, black pepper, nutmeg and 1/2 teaspoon kosher salt.
 Bring to a simmer, then cover and cook 6 to 7 minutes on medium high heat until the cauliflower is tender when pierced with a fork.